lm4552/lm4552.github.io/pages/updates/README.md

 ## Updates
 Here you can find some updates on my projects and other things.

 ___

+### Added old music vote project
+#### 23rd January 2022

+A couple of years ago, I built a small web-application with a simple bot.
+The application allows to enter music wishes and upvote wishes from others.
+The music player bot does then select the most voted titles to play next.
+However, the [Music Vote](#/pages/projects/music_vote/readme.html) project needs some work.

+___

 ### New Photos from Italy